Classifier Surrogates: Sharing AI-based Searches with the World: Results

 \subsubsection{Uncertainty Calibration}

-To find out whether predictions using \AdamMCMC are in general conservative, we need to look at the calibration of the estimated Detector Smearing Distributions for multiple events, here $10000$.
-For every event, we calculate $q$-quantiles for 50 values of $q$ (nominal coverage) linearly spaced between $0$ and $1$.
-We then evaluate the empirical coverage, that is the fraction of events within their respective quantile.
+To find out whether surrogate predictions using \AdamMCMC are in general conservative, we need to look at the calibration of the estimated Detector Smearing Distributions for multiple events, here $10000$.
+Per event we take $1000$ samples from the inferred distribution and calculate $q$-quantiles for 50 values of $q$ (nominal coverage) linearly spaced between $0$ and $1$.
+We then evaluate the empirical coverage, that is the fraction of corresponding ParT output within the respective quantile of the inferred distribution.
 The calibration is perfect when nominal and empirical coverage agree.
 Figure~\ref{fig:cal} shows very good calibration for both methods, where \AdamMCMC in fact tends to be slightly more confident than VIB approximations.